 Fortunately, the only time I get messages from people like this is when they want to know how they can change.
-I never get messages telling me they know they are abusive and don’t care.
+I never get messages from those telling me they know they are abusive and don’t care.

-My healing journey was difficult but I did it and so can you.
-Abusive behavior comes from not knowing that there are other ways to get your needs met.
-When you feel the need to control or manipulate, it’s likely because you haven’t learned healthy ways to express yourself or tell people what you want.
+Emotionally abusive behavior comes from old, unhealthy beliefs and poorly developed coping mechanisms.
+When you feel the need to control or change someone else, it’s likely because you haven’t learned productive ways to express yourself or tell people what you want.

 For me, I always thought it would be easier to guilt those I love into giving me what I wanted instead of allowing them to be who they are.
-Once I learned how to heal from that behavior, everyone’s lives got easier.
+Once I healed from that behavior, everyone’s lives got easier.

 For one, I no longer carried the burden of needing to control others.
 Secondly, they felt the freedom of being allowed to be themselves.

 (Note: Supporting someone’s individuality is one of the keys to stopping emotionally abusive behavior.
 If that sounds difficult or impossible, that’s one of the reasons I created this program.)

 If you have come to the realization that you are doing emotionally abusive behavior and would like to change, join the Healed Being Program.
 It’s a transformational program that will help to free you of the burden of feeling the need to control or change others.